OHI-Science/bhi-prep/README.md

 **`R`**

 A folder containing R functions used throughout the data prep process, and to keep the repo tidy.
-Functions are subdivided in to a number of (hopefully helpfully) descriptively-named scripts.
+Functions are subdivided in to multiple -hopefully helpfully named- scripts.

 ---